 The Fund has arranged, at its cost, insurance against liability incurred by Trustees and officers of the Fund and directors and officers of the Subsidiaries under two separate insurance policies issued by Chartis Insurance Company of Canada and Ace INA Insurance Company.
 These policies, in combination, provide for maximum coverage of \$15 million for each loss, subject to a combined \$15 million aggregate limit per year.
-Additional coverage of \$5 million exists with Everest Insurance Company of Canada and sits on top of the \$15 million as excess coverage for the sole protection of Trustees and Officers of the Fund and Directors and Officers of the Subsidiaries.
+Additional coverage of \$10 million exists with Ace INA Insurance Company and sits on top of the \$15 million as excess coverage for the sole protection of Trustees and Officers of the Fund and Directors and Officers of the Subsidiaries.